 Completion of the proficiency requirement in composition is prerequisite to sophomore-level courses, and completion of six semester hours of sophomore English is prerequisite to advanced courses.

 Courses In English (ENG)

 1301/1301 English Composition (3-0).
 Emphasizing the writing process, the course offers abundant practice in producing effective prose essays as well as in analyzing and discussing selected readings.
-Prerequisites: English 130C or an acceptable score on the English section of the ACT or the verbal section of the SAT.
+Prerequisites: Completion of English Texas Success Initiative (TSI) requirements.

 2323 Readings in British Literature (3-0).
 A study of diverse works by British writers.
 Emphasis on reading, comprehending, appreciating, and thinking critically about the selected works within the context of British culture and literary history.